carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 ##### 3.1 Warming-up the discriminator

-To obtain a good initial estimation of Wasserstein distances between feature maps of two domains, we first warm-up the feature domain discriminator.
+To obtain a good initial estimation of Wasserstein distances between feature maps of two domains, we first pre-train the feature domain discriminator.
 In order to do this, run

 `python train_gan.py --phase warming-up`